AFIC Examination

 (b).
 In cases where logbook cannot be made due to privacy restriction on patient data, special permission from the College office for submitting Academic Diary of 150 Academic Credit points may be requested in the beginning of the academic year.

-(e).
-One publication in a Journal (including GJCCM) either as 1 review article or 2 case reports.
+(d).
+One publication in a Journal (including GJCCM) either as 1 review article or 2 case reports (starting 2025-26 batch).

 2. Assessment at one point in time: [The EXIT Exam]